Skip to footer content

 Dim colCount As Integer = dataRange.Columns.Count

-Dim myArray(rowCount - 1, colCount - 1) As String
+Dim salesArray(rowCount - 1, colCount - 1) As String

-' Fill the array with cell values from each worksheet row
+' Populate the two-dimensional array from cell values

 Dim rowIndex As Integer = 0